 This breed is a warm and very obedient companion, falling under the terrier group of canines.
 Its fleece is bushy, taking up colors like black, gray, and an ombre hue fading to its feet.
 Curiously, many perceive their facial hair to be a dog beard.

 You can easily train a Miniature Schnauzer to perfection and have them follow every command.
 They love interacting with their owners through games like fetch.
+Have a look at these cool pup subscription boxes to find your furry friend the perfect toy.

 19. Doberman Pinscher